 Suddenly, she cocks her head.
 Plutarch turns up the sound.
 Something in the arena is hissing.
 Johanna tenses.
 I identify the sound just before water starts bursting out of every pipe.
 She starts to run, but her commander obviously speaks into her earpiece and orders her to stay.
 Her gun starts twitching around in random directions.
 Her training clothes are soaked through, plastered to her body.
 The street has flooded up to her knees.
 Mechanical Peacekeepers start to rise up, and one of the streetlights blows, throwing out sparks.

 Johanna screams and drops her gun into the water.

 I don't stay to watch.
 I leave Plutarch staring, gape-mouthed, and run down to the course.
 At the exit end, there are several controllers, dispassionately soaking Johanna while she screams and screams.
-The room is completely soundproof, as I can't hear her, but she is on every screen.
+The room must be completely soundproof, as I can't hear her, but she is on every screen.

 I push them aside, ignoring orders to stay out of it, and open the door.
 Water floods out over my feet and I slosh in.
 Johanna has climbed up onto a garbage can and clamped her hands over her ears.
 She screams.

 "Jo!"
 I call.
 "Jo, come on.
 We're getting you out of here."
 I touch her and she strikes out at me blindly, her nails flexing near my eyes.
-"Come on," I say.
+"Come on, it's me, it's Haymitch," I say.
 "Come on, sweetheart, we'll get you dried off."